Hamidreza-Ramezani/hamidreza-ramezani.github.io/_pages/about.md

   - /about.html
 ---

 <p> I am a master's student in the Electrical and Computer Engineering department at The University of British Columbia (UBC), working with Prof. Matei Ripeanu.
 Before starting my graduate studies in Canada, I worked for a year as a research intern at IST Austria, where I was hosted by Prof. Dan Alistarh.
-Prior to that, I was an intern at EPFL where I was fortunate to be advised by Dr. Mirjana Stojilovic and Prof. Paolo Ienne.
+Prior to that, I did an internship at EPFL under the guidance of Dr. Mirjana Stojilovic and Prof. Paolo Ienne.
 I did my undergraduate studies at Amirkabir University of Technology (Tehran Polytechnic). </p>

 <p> My current research lies in High-performance computing and its application to genome analysis.
 In particular, I study different approaches to accelerate DNA sequence alignment by employing available and emerging technologies like Processing-in-Memory (PIM).
 Some other areas of my interest are performance analysis, large-scale parallel computing, edge computing, and federated learning.</p>